 1: Avoid Graphic Tees and Cargo Shorts

 This should be obvious, but apparently it's not.
-The amount of foreigners I see in clubs with shorts and lame teeshirts is nothing short of astounding.
+The amount of foreigners I see in clubs with shorts and lame teeshirts is nothing short of extraordinary.
 Guys, leave this shit at home.
-Nothing dries a woman up faster than when the bottom half of your body looks like you've just returned from an African safari, and the top half looks just you've just returned from your high school gym class.
+Nothing dries a woman up faster than when the bottom half of your body looks like you've just returned from an African safari, and the top half looks just you've just got out from your high school gym class.
 If you're hiking in the Andes away from civilization, fine - wear what you want.
 But if you're in public have the common decency to dress like an adult.

 2: Keep your day-to-day fashion simple

 While wandering the city, you're going to want to keep things basic.
 This is for two reasons.
 The first is that you want to be comfortable, especially if you're in a warm city.
 The second is you want to avoid looking wealthy to lower your chances of being victimized.